jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 You can choose the bit size of a random salt based on the table below.
 If you have a lot of users and only a few salts (due to choosing a small salt bit size) then precomputed attack tables can be made that attack all the users with that same salt.

-2<sup>64</sup> will be just enough if we're expecting ≈8 000 000 000 users i.e. one account for everyone in the world.
+From the below table we can see that 2<sup>64</sup> will be just enough if we're expecting ≈8 000 000 000 users i.e. one account for everyone in the world.
 You'll be getting on average 2 collisions per salt:

 <table>
 <tbody>